hgmnz/practiceovertheory/source/_posts/2012-10-27-client-side-api-mashups-with-cors.markdown

 {% codeblock lang:javascript %}
-$.ajaxSetup beforeSend: (jqXHR, settings) -> jqXHR.setRequestHeader "x-app-auth-token", YourApp.authToken
+$.ajaxSetup beforeSend: (jqXHR, settings) -> jqXHR.setRequestHeader "x-app-auth-token", App.authToken
 {% endcodeblock %}

-YourApp.authToken can come from a number of places.
+App.authToken can come from a number of places.
 I decided to bootstrap it when the page is originally served, something like:

 {% codeblock lang:javascript %}
 <script type="text/javascript">
-  YourApp.authToken = "<%= auth_token %>";
+  App.authToken = "<%= auth_token %>";
 </script>
 {% endcodeblock %}